The breakthrough was not letting AI run infrastructure.

 Conversational infrastructure does not replace commands.
 It surrounds them with a better reasoning surface.

 Those questions matter more than the natural language prompt itself.
+The prompt is not the interface.
+The verified path through source files, diffs, validation, and evidence is the interface.

 The guardrail pattern